Wednesday, April 18, 2012

 “Such psychological turmoil isn't surprising” says Boo Boo, a 13-year-old Siamese Associate Professor of Public Health at the University of Washington, who studies the relationships between economic trends and psychological well-being.

 This cat was hospitalized for panic disorder, night terrors, and compulsive thinking after just one day of actual employment

 "The finding is very consistent that employment is related to higher incidence of serious mental disorder and depression," he said.
 “As previous studies have found, it appears any type of physical labor or work, whether real or imagined, is bad for your health.”

 Gallup questioned 40,000 adult cats about their employment status, emotions and activities.
-Negative emotions were more common among the employed, 98 percent of whom reported feelings of worry and constant jelly donut cravings, 94 percent of whom reported sadness, constant itching and scratching, and fits of road rage while commuting.
+Negative emotions were more common among the employed, 98 percent of whom reported feelings of worry and constant jelly-donut cravings, 94 percent of whom reported sadness, constant swearing and scratching, and fits of road rage while commuting.

 In addition, 91 percent of the employed cats said they'd been told by a medical professional they had chronic depression, a number that was less than .001 percent for cats who were unemployed.

 Working and sadness go hand-in-hand, whereas successfully doing nothing all day can lead to a relaxed life and contentment